jruels/openshift-admin/labs/openshift-deploy/index.md

 # Deploy an OpenShift Cluster

-In this lab, we will follow a step-by-step walkthrough for installing and configuring a single-node OpenShift environment on Amazon Web Services (AWS).
+In this lab, we will follow a step-by-step walkthrough for installing and configuring an OpenShift environment on Amazon Web Services (AWS).
 We'll guide you through the essential elements for a successful installation, from spinning up an AWS instance to configuring your Red Hat OpenShift environment.
 We'll cover every detail to ensure you can efficiently deploy and run containerized applications.

-### Single Node Openshift use-case
+###

-Single node OpenShift is an ideal solution for developers and testing teams seeking agility in development environments.
-As the name suggests, this configuration allows running a single instance of OpenShift on a lone node, offering control and worker capabilities at the same time.
-With a smaller footprint, single-node OpenShift provides a consistent and comprehensive environment for creating, testing, and deploying container-based applications without compromising the power of OpenShift.
-The minimum system requirements for deploying SNO on the cloud are 8 vCPU cores, 16GB of RAM, and 120GB of storage.

 ## Prerequisites